GreenSlimeStudios/midi-recorder/README.md

 # Saving config files
-Explore all of the options to fit your needs! (including particles, speed, margin and others) You can configure options inside the expandable ui in the window or go into and configure the `nnou_test/config_user.txt` file. this configuration loads on startup but you can create up to 6 other files in `nnou_test/config_slot_<0-5>.txt` The configuration you get when clicking reset to defaults is coming from the `nannou_test/config1.txt` file example file
+Explore all of the options to fit your needs! (including particles, speed, margin and others) You can configure options inside the expandable ui in the window or go into and configure the `config_user.txt` file. this configuration loads on startup but you can create up to 6 other files in `config_slot_<0-5>.txt` The configuration you get when clicking reset to defaults is coming from the `config1.txt` file example file
 ```
 note_speed: 5